Get stories and expert advice on all things related to college and parenting.

 A transcript is an overview of a student’s academic progress — it includes names and grades for all completed courses, their GPA and their total credit hours.

 Credits that can be transferred from one school and applied toward a degree at another.

 The amount paid to attend a college.
 Tuition is only part of the bill: students also pay fees, and room and board is extra.

 An undergraduate is any student pursuing a 4-year bachelor’s degree.

 When you can’t do a campus visit, a virtual tour is often an option.
 This is a tour hosted online, either through an interactive website or as part of a live video stream presented by the university.

-A list of prospective students who have not been officially accepted to a university, but could still be in the coming months.
-Being put on a wait list is a way for a college to tell a student that they may be accepted in the near future, depending on if they still have openings as the beginning of the school year nears.
-Being waitlisted is not a guarantee of an offer.
-In fact, it is often the opposite — many schools only admit a small percentage of waitlisted students.
+A list of applicants who have not been offered admission to a university, but could still be in the coming months.
+Being offered a spot on a wait list is a way for a school to tell a student that they meet admission requirements and will be invited to join the first-year class if space permits.
+Many schools only admit a small percentage of waitlisted students.

-If your student leaves a course after the add/drop period is over, it is called a withdraw.
-While withdrawal does not affect a student’s GPA, it is shown on their transcript.
-Withdraw can also refer to term withdrawal, in which a student stops taking all their courses for the rest of a semester.
+Withdrawing is when your student leaves a course after the add/drop period is over.
+While withdrawing from a class does not affect a student’s GPA, it is shown on their transcript as a "W." Withdrawing can also refer to a student withdrawing from their academic program entirely.

 A federal program which gives colleges and universities funding to hire students for part-time jobs.
 Federal Work-Study is part of a student's financial aid package but instead of being money a student receives outright, it comes in the form of employment and students may use their income to cover any expenses they want.
 Students are responsible for applying for available work-study positions; receiving Work-Study doesn't guarantee them a job.